Butternut squash

-Butternut squash (Cucurbita moschata), known in Australia and New Zealand as butternut pumpkin or gramma, is a type of winter squash that grows on a vine.
+Butternut squash (a variety of Cucurbita moschata), known in Australia and New Zealand as butternut pumpkin or gramma, is a type of winter squash that grows on a vine.
 It has a sweet, nutty taste similar to that of a pumpkin.
 It has tan-yellow skin and orange fleshy pulp with a compartment of seeds in the blossom end.
-When ripe, it turns increasingly deep orange, and becomes sweeter and richer.
-It is a good source of fiber, vitamin C, magnesium, and potassium; and it is a source of vitamin A.
+When ripening, the flesh turns increasingly deep orange due to its rich content of beta-carotene, a provitamin A compound.

-Although botanically a fruit (specifically, a berry), butternut squash is used culinarily as a vegetable that can be roasted, sautéed, toasted, puréed for soups such as squash soup, or mashed to be used in casseroles, breads, muffins, and pies.
+Although botanically a fruit (specifically, a berry), butternut squash is used culinarily as a vegetable that can be roasted, sautéed, puréed for soups such as squash soup, or mashed to be used in casseroles, breads, muffins, and pies.
 It is part of the same squash family as ponca, waltham, pumpkin, and calabaza.

 History

-The word squash comes from the Narragansett word askutasquash, meaning "eaten raw or uncooked", and butternut from the squash's nutty flavor.
+The word squash comes from the Narragansett word askutasquash, meaning "eaten raw or uncooked", and 'butternut' from the squash's nutty flavor.
 Although American native peoples may have eaten some forms of squash without cooking, today most squash is eaten cooked.
-Native Americans believed that squash was so nutritious that they would bury their dead with it to sustain them on their final journey.

 Before the arrival of Europeans, C. moschata had been carried over all parts of North America where it could be grown, but butternut squash is a modern variety of winter squash.
-It was developed by Charles Legget of Stow, Massachusetts, in 1944 who crossed pumpkin and gooseneck squash varieties.
+It was developed by Charles Leggett of Stow, Massachusetts, who, in 1944, crossed pumpkin and gooseneck squash varieties.